SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 corporate philanthropy (fake 𝕒𝕗) and all that crud, I am glad to have found Ben Thomason has done that hard work.

-That interview with ben is where I first heard the term Polyarchy.
+That interview with Ben is where I first heard the term Polyarchy.
+I'd read C Wright Mills before, but had skipped that phrase.
+It's a good word.
-That's "rule by a whole blend of neocons, neoliberals, zionist-christian, right-wingnuts, coopted leftist rubes, liberal moralists (anti-moral people), mafia bosses,union bosses, and all the rest.
+What is Polyarchy?
+I'd say it is rule by a whole blend of neocons, neoliberals, zionist-christian, right-wingnuts, coopted leftist rubes, liberal moralists (anti-moral people), mafia bosses,union bosses, and all the rest.

-By the way, am I saying it is a _)good thing_ DJT and his cronies shut down USAID?
+By the way, am I saying it is a _good thing_ DJT and his cronies shut down USAID?

 I think so, yes.

+But I would have not shut down USAI _that_ way, you could warn the UN first.
+But wait a minute... did DJT _not_ warn the UN first?
+I think the UN had plenty of warning.
+So the deaths of millions are on the hands of the UN, not in this instance DJT and his DOGE cronies.
+The Whitehouse and DOGE are not the workers producing the real goods the victims of genocide and ethnic cleansing need.

 It's a normie establishment liberal hair-on-fire reaction to think closing down USAID "killed millions."
 The starving of the real aid probably did kill millions.
 But that was not the fault of DJT.
 Every country where people were starving and dying from the local genocides and ethnic